alshedivat/al-folio/_pages/more.md

 #### Reading

-This list will grow as I remember books and poetry I particularly enjoyed
+This list will grow as I remember books and poetry I particularly enjoyed.

 <details>
   <summary> We Are All Completely Beside Ourselves</summary>